annivanova1992/faang-qa-interview/README.md

 ## Amazon
 **Interview Process**

-- Phone screening, Testing questions, Coding and Analytical Skills, Behavioral Questions
+Looks like that interview process varies, but seemingly most common flow has the following structure
-- Round 1 (1 hour)
+- Round 1
-  -  Leadership Principle questions (30 minutes)
+  -  LP questions
-  -  Coding question (15 minutes): 1 easy/medium problem from leetcode
+  -  Coding question: 1 [LC](https://leetcode.com/) easy/medium problem
-  -  Write test cases for problem from previous point (10 minutes)
+  -  Test data and test cases for problem from previous point
-  -  Questions to the interviewer (5 minutes)
+  -  Questions to the interviewer
 - Round 2
   - Testing theory
   - 4 LP questions